Apple CEO calls for global corporate tax system overhaul

 “I think more regulation is needed in this area.
 It is probably strange for a business person to be talking about regulation, but it has become apparent that companies will not self-police in this area,” he said.

 “We were one of the first to endorse GDPR — we think it is overall extremely good, not only for Europe.
 We think it’s necessary but not sufficient.
-You have to go further and that further is required to get privacy back to where it should be.”
+You have to go further, and that further is required to get privacy back to where it should be.”